user202729/inkscape-scripting/README.md

 * Modifying the global variable `guides` will modify the list of guides, as usual.

-## Known bugs

-* Currently, if there is any guide, then any command executed will create an undo entry. (reported at https://github.com/spakin/SimpInkScr/issues/122)

 ## Extra features

 The additional extra features are listed here.